 Prophetic art is not about imparting information, but transformation.
 In creating a piece of art, the prophetic artist aspires to make a space for the transforming work of the Holy Spirit.

 Many Christian artists have written about prophetic art, especially in this past decade where artists are being raised in congregations throughout the world.
-If this is a new realm for you, I invite you to explore what God’s artists are doing.
+If this is a new realm for you, I invite you to explore what God’s artists and photographers are doing.
 Discover the resources and knowledge available from these God-artists who have paved the way before you.

 Update: The book ’40 Days hath November’ is now available through Amazon.
 Wendy Manzo writes her story of creating 40 individual personal prophetic paintings in November 2018.
 The images are partnered with their prophetic word and Wendy’s process in creating them. ’40 Days hath November’ gives rare insight into how to paint with God and how a Christian artist can move in the realm of visual prophecy.
 Get your copy now.